|

 Preparing Your Heart and Home for Guests This Holiday Season…

-This season, as we prepare our home for holiday guests be it overnight guests, a gathering of your besties for drinks, or hosting a feast for hundreds, I hope we can spend more time thinking about how to make them feel loved, welcomed, appreciated and nurtured.
+As we prepare our home for holiday guests, be it overnight guests, a gathering of your besties for drinks, or hosting a feast for hundreds, I hope we can spend more time thinking about how to make them feel loved, welcomed, appreciated, and nurtured.

 Instead of thinking about matching dishes and whether or not the wreaths on our front door are “insta worthy.”